Code-Institute-Submissions/sean-connery-quiz/README.md

 ### Features Left to Implement
 *   A form where the users can contribute to the quiz with additional quotes of thier own choise.

+*   A button linked to an audio file that will give the user recorded quotes by Sean Connery.

 ## Technologies Used
 *In this section, you should mention all of the languages, frameworks, libraries,*